Bylaws of the Eastern Athletic Trainers' Association, Inc

 B. The candidate receiving a plurality of the ballots shall be declared the winner.
 In the event of a tie between the candidates at the end of the initial voting period, voting shall be extended in increments of 4 days until a candidate has attained the majority.

 C. An officer who ceases to meet the qualifications in Article 3.3B shall automatically cease to be an officer.
 An interim replacement shall be chosen according to Article 7.7 of these Bylaws.

 D. A candidate may run unopposed for EATA offices.
 Said candidate shall be considered elected unanimously if no other candidates are nominated by the close of nominations.

-E. No EATA elected official may concurrently hold another elected office within the EATA, or elected offices within NATA District or State Athletic Training organizations.
+E. No EATA elected official may concurrently hold another elected office within the EATA, or elected offices within NATA District or State Athletic Training Associations.
 If such a situation arises, the individual must relinquish one of their positions.
 When necessary, the EATA will replace the individual in accordance with established by-law procedures.

 F. An individual shall run for only one office during any election cycle.